-Anya Goldstein is a creative and tenacious litigator who serves as a force multiplier in seeking justice for her clients.
+Anya Goldstein is a creative and tenacious advocate for her clients.

-She is known for her strategic thinking, her hard work, and her creativity in achieving her clients’ goals.
+Anya is a federal appellate lawyer known for her strategic thinking, her hard work, and her creativity in achieving her clients' goals.

 Anya has been recognized as a Rising Star or Super Lawyer every year from 2017 to the present.
 In 2023, she was also named to the Southern California Rising Stars Up-and-Coming 100 list.

-In 2018, Anya co-founded Summa LLP, a premier white collar litigation boutique in Los Angeles.
+In 2018, Anya co-founded a white collar litigation boutique in Los Angeles with noted former federal prosecutor Jennifer L. Williams.

-Before Summa, Anya practiced at Munger, Tolles & Olson LLP, where she represented international entertainment, investment, and professional services firms in high-profile disputes and investigations.
+Before that, Anya practiced at Munger, Tolles & Olson LLP, where she represented international entertainment, investment, and professional services firms in high-profile disputes and investigations.

-Early in her career, Anya served as a judicial law clerk to the Honorable Kim McLane Wardlaw of the Ninth Circuit Court of Appeals.
+Early in her career, Anya served as a judicial law clerk to the Honorable Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit.

 Education